liuhyzhy0909/DRI-time-series-analysis-inR/README.md

 note: the user must enter the start and stop times of each run that is in the engine data. see below for an example.

-## Example R code 1-C
+Example R code 1-C
-#set the working directory to where the engine data csv file lives.
+Set the working directory to where the engine data csv file lives. setwd("C:/Users/asus/Desktop/heavy_hauler/Data/130526_K2/130526_KamatsuK2_Run1")
-setwd("C:/Users/asus/Desktop/heavy_hauler/Data/130526_K2/130526_KamatsuK2_Run1")

-# read in the csv file, you have to change this every time, don't worry about the other stuff.
-df <- read.table("K2_engine_run1.csv", skip=1, fill=T, stringsAsFactors=F, sep=",")
+Read in the csv file, you have to change this every time, don't worry about the other stuff. df <- read.table("K2_engine_run1.csv", skip=1, fill=T, stringsAsFactors=F, sep=",")

-# this start time is for 09:39:29 on 2013-05-26
-a <- as.POSIXct(start, origin="2013-05-26")
+This start time is for 09:39:29 on 2013-05-26 a <- as.POSIXct(start, origin="2013-05-26")
 start <- 9*60*60+39*60+29

-#by inspection, find the length of the good data.
+by inspection, find the length of the good data.
-#I can't think of a way around this.
-df <- df[1:6719,]
+I can't think of a way around this. df <- df[1:6719,]

-##write files
+Write files
 write.zoo(engine, file="engine_run1.csv", sep=",")
 write.zoo(new_zoo, file="engine_run1_raw.csv", sep=",")